jepsen-io/maelstrom/README.md

 # Generic errors
 10    The given operation is not supported
+11    This node cannot execute this operation now, but might be able to later

 # Key-value errors
 20   The given key does not exist